 Neutralisation tests are performed in cell cultures using a constant-virus/varying-serum method.
 As CSFV is noncytopathic, any non-neutralised virus must be detected, after multiplication, by an indicator system.
-The NPLA (Terpstra et al., 1984) and the fluorescent antibody virus neutralisation (FAVN) test (Liess & Prager, 1976) are the most commonly used techniques.
+The NPLA and the fluorescent antibody virus neutralisation (FAVN) test are the most commonly used techniques.
 Both tests can be carried out in microtitre plates.
-The NPLA system is now favoured, being easier to read and having the advantage that the results can be determined by use of an inverted light microscope, though a crude assessment of titre can be made with the naked eye.
+The NPLA system is now favoured, being easier to read and having the advantage that the results can be determined by use of an inverted light microscope.